RealBoxGames/BlacketTweaks/README.md

 All features are **off by default**.
 Enable the ones you want from the new **BlacketTweaks** card on the `/settings` page.

-## Features

-Toggle any of these on/off from the Settings page.
-Some have a gear icon for extra configuration.

-- **Profile Blooks** *(Stats)* — Adds a "Blooks" card under a profile's Friends list, showing that user's collection grouped by pack/set, with owned vs. locked blooks and quantities.
-Configurable: show blook names under icons, show/hide the search bar.
-- **Copy User ID** *(Stats)* — Adds a "Copy User ID" button next to a profile's stats button for quickly grabbing a user's ID.
-- **Join Date on Stats** *(Stats)* — Adds a "Join Date" tile to the Stats card showing when the account was created.
-Configurable date format (short / numeric / long).
-- **Extra Stats** *(Stats)* — Adds User ID, Online Status, and Name Color tiles to the Stats card.
-- **Double Leaderboard** *(Leaderboard)* — Shows the Tokens and EXP leaderboards side by side instead of needing to switch tabs.

 ## Contributing / feedback